zhiming99/rpc-frmwrk/README.md

 ---
 [`Tue Dec 14 10:40:41 PM CST 2021`]
 1. Java support is now **released!**, Congratulations!
-2. In the next two weeks, I will do some quality improvement work, including
+2. In the next two weeks, I will do some quality improvement work, which includes
-   * Get the deb build work on raspbian
+   * Get the deb build to work on raspberry pi
-   * Fix some bugs in python generator
+   * Fix a defect in python generator.
-   * Add examples for Python and C++.
+   * Add more examples for Python and C++.
    * Add more testcases to the CI workflow.
    * Add some illustrations to the system design and examples.
 3. At the beginning of next year, I will start to add Json support, that is to serialize from a json string/file and deserialize to a json string/file, which serves as a preparation for `fuse` support.